National park: International growth of national parks

 After World War II, national parks were founded all over the world.
 The United Kingdom designated its first national park, Peak District National Park, in 1951.
 This followed perhaps 70 years of pressure for greater public access to the landscape.
 By the end of the decade a further nine national parks had been designated in the UK.

 Europe has some 359 national parks as of 2010.
 The Vanoise National Park in the Alps was the first French national park, created in 1963 after public mobilization against a touristic project.

-In 1971, Lahemaa National Park in Estonia was the first area to be designated a national park in the former Soviet Union.

-In 1973, Mount Kilimanjaro was classified as a National Park and was opened to public access in 1977.

-In 1989, the Qomolangma National Nature Preserve (QNNP) was created to protect 3.381 million hectares on the north slope of Mount Everest in the Tibet Autonomous Region of China.
-This national park is the first major global park to have no separate warden and protection staff—all of its management being done through existing local authorities, allowing a lower cost basis and a larger geographical coverage (in 1989 when created, it was the largest protected area in Asia).
+In 1973, Mount Kilimanjaro was classified as a National Park and was opened to public access in 1977.In 1989, the Qomolangma National Nature Preserve (QNNP) was created to protect 3.381 million hectares on the north slope of Mount Everest in the Tibet Autonomous Region of China.
+This national park is the first major global park to have no separate warden and protection staff—all of its management consists of existing local authorities, allowing a lower cost basis and a larger geographical coverage (in 1989 when created, it was the largest protected area in Asia).
 It includes four of the six tallest mountains in the world: Everest, Lhotse, Makalu, and Cho Oyu.
-The QNNP is contiguous to four Nepali national parks, creating a transborder conservation area equal in size to Switzerland.
+The QNNP is contiguous to four Nepali national parks, creating a transnational conservation area equal in size to Switzerland.

+In 1993, the Blue and John Crow Mountains National Park was established in Jamaica to conserve and protect 41,198 hectares, including tropical montane rainforest and adjacent buffer areas.
+The site includes Jamaica's tallest peak (Blue Mountain Peak), hiking trails and a visitor center.
+The Park was also designated a UNESCO World Heritage Site in 2015.